telerik/maui-docs/controls/datapager/page-configuration.md

 ## Page Size

 The DataPager splits the data into separate pages with a certain size.
-To specify the size of the page, use the `PageSize` (`int`) property.
+To configure the size of the pages in the DataPager, use the following properties:

+* `PageSize` (`int`)&mdash;Specifies the number of the items per page.
 The default value is `10`.

-By using the `PageSizes` (`IList<int>`) you can specify the pages that the end user can choose from.
+* `PageSizes` (`IList<int>`)&mdash;Specifies a list with page sizes the end user can choose from.
+The default values in the list are `5, 10, 20, 50`.

 ## Current Page